nordeck/jitsi-templates/README.md

 # jitsi-templates

 This repo contains template files for `Jitsi` installers.
+This repo should be publicly accessible.